mpierc13/Detection-of-Internet-Facing-Sensitive-Assets/README.md

 ---

-We checked all of the successful login IP addresses for the 'labuser' account to see if any of them were unusual or from an unexpected location.
+I checked all of the successful login IP addresses for the 'labuser' account to see if any of them were unusual or from an unexpected location.
 All were normal.

 ```kql
 DeviceLogonEvents